joomlatools/joomlatools-gitpod/README.md

 * By providing a `repo` variable you can even install custom Joomla! instance.
 The repo variable should point to an existing Joomla github repo and use the https protocol.
 Further if you create `.gitpod/install.sql` dump you can even migrate a supporting database for this custom Joomla! site
 * By providing a `composer` variable you can specify which composer packages you would like added to the default Joomla! site

+For specific instructions how to test Joomla 4 beta [please check the wiki.](https://github.com/joomlatools/joomlatools-gitpod/wiki)

 ## Contributing